-- 18.2.1 At the time of the 2011 Census only 45% of the dwellings in Holme (126) had at least one usual resident (referred to here as a principal home).
-The remainder were second homes, holiday lets or empty. - 18.2.2 According to field research carried out by the NDP team in 2017 the proportion of principal homes had fallen to less than 40% and of the remaining properties 39% were second homes, 16% were holiday lets and 5% were empty awaiting redevelopment.
-The figure for principal homes is one of the lowest if not the lowest figure in the country. - 18.2.3 In addition to the issues associated with replacement dwellings described in the supporting text to Policy HNTS 14: Replacement Dwellings there are further dimensions to this problem: - Much of the stock of smaller traditional houses and period cottages has been taken up by second home owners and holiday lets. - The growth in holiday lets has been obscured by the fact that around 50% do not appear on the non-domestic rates register. - The growth in these sectors has forced up prices to the extent that local people cannot compete for their purchase and are being excluded from the market. - Both second homes and holiday home ownership has impacted on the strength of the local community, but whereas many second home owners make a valuable contribution to village life, most holiday visitors have little or no involvement.
-Moreover, many holiday rentals remain empty for long periods of time so that parts of the village can often feel empty and uninviting as a result. - 18.2.4 Whilst second homes and holiday lets undoubtedly contribute to the local economy there needs to be a degree of balance and in Holme the balance is completely wrong.
-This is damaging the local community. - 18.2.5 Given the nature of the changes in the housing market it is perhaps unsurprising that the resident community declined by almost 30% between 2001 and 2011.
+- 20.2.1 At the time of the 2011 Census only 45% of the dwellings in Holme (126) had at least one usual resident (referred to here as a principal home).
+The remainder were second homes, holiday lets or empty. - 20.2.2 According to field research carried out by the NDP team in 2017 the proportion of principal homes had fallen to less than 40% and of the remaining properties 39% were second homes, 16% were holiday lets and 5% were empty awaiting redevelopment.
+The figure for principal homes is one of the lowest if not the lowest figure in the country. - 20.2.3 In addition, there are further dimensions to this problem: - Much of the stock of smaller traditional houses and period cottages has been taken up by second home owners and holiday lets. - The growth in holiday lets has been obscured by the fact that around 50% do not appear on the non-domestic rates register. - The growth in these sectors has forced up prices to the extent that local people cannot compete for their purchase and are being excluded from the market. - Both second homes and holiday home ownership has impacted on the strength of the local community, but whereas many second home owners make a valuable contribution to village life, most holiday visitors have little or no involvement.
+Moreover, many holiday rentals remain empty for long periods of time so that parts of the village can often feel empty and uninviting as a result. - 20.2.4 Whilst second homes and holiday lets undoubtedly contribute to the local economy there needs to be a degree of balance and in Holme the balance is completely wrong.
+This is damaging the local community.

-- 18.2.6 These changes have been creeping in for the past 20 years and although they may appear small in absolute numbers Holme is one of the smaller villages in the Borough and they are of major significance to the resident community. - 18.2.7 This socially inclusive policy is an important part of the NDP solution to addressing this problem.
-Whilst acknowledging that this policy cannot prevent existing dwellings becoming second homes or holiday lets, it is essential to ensure that the provision made for new houses in Policy HNTS 13 meets its aim of providing accommodation of an appropriate scale for permanent residents.
+- 20.2.5 Given the nature of the changes in the housing market it is perhaps unsurprising that the resident community declined by almost 30% between 2001 and 2011. - 20.2.6 These changes have been creeping in for the past 20 years and although they may appear small in absolute numbers Holme is one of the smaller villages in the Borough and they are of major significance to the resident community. - 20.2.7 This socially inclusive policy is an important part of the NDP solution to addressing this problem.
+Whilst acknowledging that this policy cannot prevent existing dwellings becoming second homes or holiday lets, it is essential to ensure that the provision made for new houses in Policy HNTS 14 meets its aim of providing accommodation of an appropriate scale for permanent residents.